Sacatepéquez Department: Geography

 The area is mountainous, with what the British described, in 1850, as a "mild climate."
 Guatemala hosts a chain of active and dormant volcanoes, with those in Sacatepequez including Acatenago, Volcan De Agua (Volcano of Water), and Volcan de Fuego (Volcano of Fire).
 Jocotes, a fruit of the cashew family, grow in the region.

 Economy

 The more populated areas produce fruit and various crops, including maize.
 Livestock is also raised, with trade going towards Guatemala City.
 The southern area of the department produces coffee, sugar, tobacco, and cotton.
 As of 1850, products were being shipped out of Iztapa.
 Although Guatemala is able to produce cash crops such as bananas and textiles, 72% of people living in rural areas live in poverty with 31% of them reaching extreme poverty.

+Culture

+Art

+Sacatepéquez is also home to the National Museum of Guatemalan Art, which is located in Antigua Guatemala.